 9. Spare Clothes

 Any old clothes you do not normally wear that you are not concerned about whether or not they get dirty can be really great to keep for that emergency kit in your car.
-This way, if you are stuck in a situation like I said above where you went out with friends and now you're wearing high heels and a dress in a car on the side of the road, a pair of old jeans and a t-shirt can help you get a little more comfortable.
-This also handy for those overnight stays in really harsh weather.
+This way, if you are stuck in a situation like the one I described above, where you went out with friends, and now you're wearing high heels and a dress in a car on the side of the road, a pair of old jeans and a t-shirt can help you get a little more comfortable.
+This is also handy for those overnight stays in really harsh weather.

 10. A Bag

 Yes, ladies, now that you have all you need for your kit, it's time to go bag shopping.
-Keeping everything in a bag not only keeps all of your kit together, but it also makes it easy to grab all at once and keeps your trunk looking a little neater.
-A backpack works great but if you are being a standard woman and packing a little heavy, a great big duffel bag may be even better.
+Keeping everything consolidated in a bag not only keeps your emergency kit together, but it also makes it easy to grab all at once and keeps your trunk looking a little neater.
+A backpack works great, but if you are like a typical woman and packing a little heavy, a great big duffel bag may be even better.